-Stakeholders may propose potential local solutions to transmission needs selected to be evaluated for potential solutions.
-An entity must be a Qualified Developer to propose regional solutions to transmission needs, for purposes of regional cost allocation, in accordance with Section VII.B.
+Any entity may propose potential local transmission solutions to transmission needs selected to be evaluated for potential solutions.
+Such proposals may be submitted by January 15 of each planning cycle.
 Stakeholders will be provided an opportunity to provide input during the evaluation of all potential solutions.